SoyGema/pulling_ace/README.md

 - **Toxicity**: PullingAce incorporates Garak's toxicity features, providing additional metrics for evaluating model robustness.

+- **Risk Cards**: This framework gives a large set of risks that might present in LM deployment.
+Risks can affect a variety of actors in a variety of ways.
+The set of risks is large, but not all risks apply in all scenarios - and so not all lmrc probes will be relevant to every system.

+- **Leak Replay** : Integrates probes for evaluating if a model will replay training data.

+## Reports

+Creates an html report that analyzes the attack

 ### CLI Example
 ```bash
 # Replace with a specific command for prompt injection